nerdgeschoss/pull-request/README.md

 pr: cannot open 210, No such file or directory
 ```

 `pr` is already a command on the OS, until we override it with our GEM.
-If encountering this error it means that the gem has not been installed succesfully for this project.
+If encountering this error it means that the gem has not been installed successfully for this Ruby version.

 ## License